 My right foot is pushing down so hard I’m making a new dent in the floor, yet I’m not gathering any speed.
 Cars are swarming in the rear-view mirror NASCAR-style, looking for the chance to blast past or through me.
-There’s a soaking wet hairpin coming up, and slowing down will result in me wearing a VW Golf as a necklace, so there’s only one thing to do: strain a bicep hauling the little car through on the door handles and hope terminal understeer doesn’t see me ploughing off the tarmac and until I hit Austria.
+There’s a soaking wet hairpin coming up, and slowing down will result in me wearing a VW Golf as a necklace, so there’s only one thing to do: strain a bicep hauling the little car through on the door handles and hope terminal understeer doesn’t see me ploughing off the tarmac and not stopping until I hit Austria.
 The Golf riding my chuff is treated to a slow-motion display of will-it-won’t-it topple over, but thankfully I make it around the bend shiny-side up.

 I wish I could say I was being a helmsman in the never-ending pursuit of bringing you a delightful story.
 Man, machine, road, harmony – all that at-the-limit bollocks.
 Nope.
 The above tale of vehicular terror took place at less than sixty kilometers an hour, not miles per.
 In fact, it was slightly less speed than that, because the car in question – a Yugo, as you have surely surmised by the top graphic – stubbornly refused to hold onto any velocity whatsoever when presented with even the mildest of inclines.
 This is the grim reality of driving a Yugo, a car without a country nor any redeeming characteristics whatsoever.